CoderS2020/proCoder-Website/README.md

 # proCoder-Website
-Static Website for advertisement of an institute teaching coding.
+Website for advertisement of an institute teaching coding using HTML,CSS, JavaScript.